Type: Architecture, Historic Sites, History Museums, Museums

-Historic Sites: The Glessner House was built in 1887 and is the home of Henry Hobson Richardson Glessner, an architect whose work inspired Frank Lloyd Wright.
+The Glessner House was designed by Henry Hobson Richardson, an architect whose work inspired Louis Sullivan, Mies van der Rohe and Frank Lloyd Wright.
+The architect collaborated with John Glessner to design a home symbolizing happy family life, a departure from Gilded Age castle-like structures that the country's newly rich industrialists preferred.
+Both modern and medieval, H. H. Richardson created a integrated environment that Wright would later emulate.
+You won't see cavernous empty spaces but rooms asymmetrically connected to each other.
 The house has been painstakingly restored and preserved and includes an outstanding collection of 19th and 20th century furniture and decorative art.
-This home holds a vast assortment of pieces from the Aesthetic and English Arts and Crafts movements.
+The home holds a vast assortment of pieces from the Aesthetic and English Arts and Crafts movements.
 The collection includes ceramic vases and tiles, silver, engravings, and Art Nouveau glass.
+Tours are Wed.-Sun. at 11:30 a.m., 1:00 p.m., and 2:30 p.m.